 “But is it for me?”, you may ask.

-Though the Circle of Fifths is most commonly understood as a component of classical music theory, it’s certainly not only for the hallowed halls of the conservatory.
+Though the Circle of Fifths (also known as the Cycle of Fifths, Circle of Fourths, or Cycle of Fourths) is most commonly understood as a component of classical music theory, it’s certainly not only for the hallowed halls of the conservatory.
 It’s a valuable tool for any musician of any musical background.

-Our guide is the Circle of Fifths made easy – very little prior musical knowledge is required, but by the end of this article, you’ll not only understand the mechanics behind the circle, but also how to apply it in music theory, transposition, singing, songwriting, and more.
+Our guide is the Circle of Fifths made easy – very little prior musical knowledge is required, but by the end of this article, you’ll not only understand the mechanics behind the Circle of Fifths, but also how to apply it in music theory, transposition, singing, songwriting, and more.

-This incredibly powerful tool will take you far beyond simply understanding music theory – it will help you write music, predict chords in a progression, and understand relationships between major and minor keys.
+This incredibly powerful tool will take you far beyond simply understanding music theory – it will help you write music, predict chords in a chord progression, and understand relationships between major and minor keys.
 It will serve you well, regardless of whether you are a classical violinist, jazz saxophone player, a bassist in a rock band, or aspiring DJ.
+And most interestingly, it will open your eyes up to connections between the 12 tones of the chromatic scale – the base on which all of Western music is built on!

-So fasten your seatbelt: we’re diving deep into this infinite pool of musical wisdom.
+So fasten your seatbelt: we’re diving deep into this infinite pool of music wisdom.
 As you will soon see, the magical mojo of this Ring of Power surpasses even Tolkien’s imagination!

 Table of Contents